localstack/docs/content/en/getting-started/faq.md

 {{< / command >}}

 If a Pro-only [service]({{< ref "aws" >}}) -- like [XRay]({{< ref "xray" >}}) -- is running, LocalStack Pro or Enterprise has started successfully.
-If your auth token is invalid, you will see an error message like this in the logs of LocalStack:
+If your Auth Token is invalid, you will see an error message like this in the logs of LocalStack:

 ```bash
 license activation failed!
 Reason: ...
 ```

-If this error occurs, something is wrong with your auth token or license.
+If this error occurs, something is wrong with your Auth Token or license.
-Make sure your auth token is set correctly (check for typos!) and your license is valid.
+Make sure your Auth Token is set correctly (check for typos!) and your license is valid.
-If the auth token still does not work, please [contact us](https://localstack.cloud/contact/).
+If the Auth Token still does not work, please [contact us](https://localstack.cloud/contact/).

 ### How are CI credits in LocalStack calculated?

-A CI key allows you to use LocalStack in your CI environment.
+A CI Auth Token allows you to use LocalStack in your CI environment.
-Every activation of a CI key consumes one build credit.
+Every activation with a CI Auth Token consumes one CI credit.
 This means that with every build triggered through the LocalStack container you will consume one credit.
 To understand the CI pricing across our product tiers, follow up with our [LocalStack in CI]({{<ref "user-guide/ci">}}) documentation.